EQUITY FOR LGBTQ+ PEOPLE

 - Ensuring that the use of pronouns is well understood and accepted across the business, enabled by systems that allow for the voluntary use of pronouns by employees.

-- Capturing data about the number of LGBTQ+ employees.
+- Developing and deploying a plan to capture data about the number of LGBTQ+ employees.

 - Investing in education and employee assistance programs for LGBTQ+ people and their support networks, preferably with unique service offerings for mental health.